Sciebo-RDS/Sciebo-RDS/docs/content/page/contrib.md

 ---
 title: Contribution
-subtitle: How you can contribute.
+subtitle: How you can contribute
 ---
-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry’s standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+This is where we intend to describe the processes and workflows governing possible contributions to the Sciebo RDS project .

+For the time being, please take a look at [our github page.](https://github.com/Sciebo-RDS/Sciebo-RDS "Sciebo RDS on Github")

+We are also look forward to receiving your emails, especially in case you are interested in a cooperation!